-Also, you must always give a BIRADS 0 to every Breast US performed in the ER.
-Remember, our techs are not mammo techs and this is not a breast imaging facility.
+In addition, you must always give a BIRADS 0 to every Breast US performed in the ER.
+Remember, our techs are not breast imaging techs and this is not a breast imaging facility.
 All these exams require follow-up.

 CONFERENCES: